Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Results

 Feature vectors consisting of number of nodes, average degree, normalized second moment of the degree distribution, minimum and maximum degrees, average neighbor degree, mean chordless cycle densities $C_t$, $C_s$, $C_p$, and total persistences $TP_t$, $TP_s$, $TP_p$ of the corresponding filtrations were fed into a residual multilayer perceptron (see Section~\ref{subsec:database} for details).
 Our pipeline is shown in Fig.~\ref{fig:pipeline2}a.
 The highest classification accuracy obtained with \textsc{DimNN} for estimating the dimensionality in the range $D=1$ to $D=10$ was $83.00\%$ on the validation set with the full feature vector.
 Confusion matrices are shown in Fig.~\ref{fig:pipeline2}b.

 We also performed an ablation study, selecting subsets of the feature vector for both training and predictions.
 In Fig.~\ref{fig:accuracies}, we show how the performance changes as a set of features is added at a time.
 The lowest accuracy is obtained when we use only the vector of mean chordless cycle densities with no other added features.
 Once degree-related properties are appended to the feature vector ---e.g., minimum, maximum, and average degrees---, the accuracy increases, and incorporating topological information improves the accuracy further.
 In fact, combining total persistence with mean chordless cycle densities maximizes the performance.
-In Table~S1, we show mean validation accuracies as well as the number of epochs and total training times, and a corresponding heatmap is provided in Fig.~S4.
+In Table~S2, we show mean validation accuracies as well as the number of epochs and total training times, and a corresponding heatmap is provided in Fig.~S6.

 Next, we show the results of applying the trained \textsc{DimNN} to detect the dimensionality of real-world complex networks.
 We analyzed the 10 networks from the previous section and predicted their dimensions.
 Table~\ref{tab:summary_dimension} compares the inferred dimension across three different methods.
 One can observe that the predictions do not vary significantly, by only one or two dimensions in most cases, which highlights the robustness of the trained neural network.
 We incorporated another dataset of real complex networks~\cite{ghasemian2019evaluating}.
-First, we filtered out bipartite and temporal networks, and restricted to networks with topological properties aligned with the training dataset (Fig.~S6).
-In total, we gathered 53 new networks with properties summarized in Tables~S3 and~S4.
+First, we filtered out bipartite and temporal networks, and restricted to networks with topological properties aligned with the training dataset (Fig.~S8).
+Ranges of \textsc{SynNet} database features are shown in Table~S1.
+In total, we collected 53 new networks, whose properties are summarized in Tables~S4 and~S5.